dinesh1299/E-Commerce-Website-Using-Django-Framework/README.md

 2. Navigate to the project directory: `cd E-Commerce-Website-Using-Django-Framework`

 ## Initial setup
-1. make build
-2. Go to settings.py in Ecommerce then change DATABASES - HOST: #your ip address
+1. Go to settings.py in Ecommerce then change DATABASES - HOST: #your ip address
-3. make database
-4. make makemigrations
-5. make migrate
-6. make createsuperuser
+2. make deploy

 ## Usage